 God is a planner, he had a plan that was formulated at the beginning of time.
 We were created in the image of God.
 Because of these two crucial facts, we can deduce that we are meant to plan!

 All this also comes from the Lord Almighty, whose plan is wonderful, whose wisdom is magnificent

-This verse from Isaiah 28:29 reminds us that God has a beautiful plan based on his infinite wisdom.
+This planning bible verse from Isaiah 28:29 reminds us that God has a beautiful plan based on his infinite wisdom.
 Job 42:2 reminds us that the Lord’s plans will come to pass